Tyler Freeman Preview, Player Props: Guardians vs. Tigers

-Tyler Freeman -- batting .240 with a double, a walk and five RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Detroit Tigers, with Joey Wentz on the mound, on September 29 at 6:40 PM ET.
+The Cleveland Guardians, including Tyler Freeman and his .435 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 3:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Reds.
+In his previous game he had a hitless showing (0-for-1) against the Tigers.

 Sportsbook Promo Codes